May 2020 is Deck Safety Month

 Keep an Eye on Decking Lifespan

-New Decking can Enhance Safety
+New Decking Can Enhance Safety

 Replacing or installing vinyl decking membrane on your deck can protect your deck by offering waterproof protection.
-Consider installing a new vinyl membrane on older decks, and complete a thorough inspection while you are at it and celebrate National Deck Safety Month!
+Consider installing a new vinyl deck membrane on older decks, and complete a thorough inspection while you are at it and celebrate National Deck Safety Month!